mmcclanahan/SurfFriend/README.md

+<h1>Deploying Soon</h1>
 <h1>Surf Friend App</h1>
 <p>Rate your surf sessions and get notified when daily conditions match your favorite days.</p>
-<p>Update your own and view friend's statuses to see where their surfing.</p>
+<p>Create your own collection of surf spots, update your status, and view friend's statuses to see where they're surfing.</p>

+goto this url